martbetz/Custom-Lensfun-LCPs/README.md

 [Lensfun](https://github.com/lensfun/lensfun) is a fantastic project, but I have quite a few lenses in my collection that aren't yet included in its ever-growing database.

-I've also found that some of the existing LCPs aren't quite to my liking — for example, the [Fujifilm XC 35mm F2](https://fujifilm-x.com/global/products/lenses/xc35mmf2/) LCP just doesn't look right to me. 😞
+I've also found that some of the existing LCPs aren't quite to my liking — for example, the [Fujinon XC 35mm F2](https://fujifilm-x.com/global/products/lenses/xc35mmf2/) LCP just doesn't look right to me. 😞

 ### Why not submit them directly to Lensfun? ###